thebeardedconsultant/thebeardedconsultant.github.io/README.md

 # thebeardedconsultant.github.io

-testing the "thebeardedconsultant.github.io" page for future references
+## testing the "The Bearded Consultant - github.io" page for future references

 testing other changes and inserting text here